decimalism-team/base-search/README.md

 new QueryGroup("a", 30).and("b", 10).or("a", 20)  ==>  (a = :a2 OR (a = :a0 AND b = :b1)))
 ```

-#You can get hql or parameters with SimpleQuery
+#You can get hql and parameters with SimpleQuery
 ```java
 QueryGroup group = new QueryGroup("a", 30).and("b", 10).or("a", 20);
 SimpleQuery simpleQuery = parser.parse(group);